Skip to content

 Conclusion:

-In summary, blocking external extensions in Google Chrome is useful in enhancing your device’s security.
-Here are the key takeaways:
+So, blocking external extensions in Google Chrome is a great way to boost your device’s security.
+Let’s recap the main points:

 • Using the BlockExternalExtensions policy helps prevent the installation of potentially harmful extensions.